 For a list of North Dakota economic development agencies that can help with the site selection process, visit our Online Site Seekers’ Guide.

 Agricultural Products Utilization Commission (APUC): The mission of APUC is to create wealth and jobs though the development of new and expanded uses of North Dakota’s agricultural products.
 This is accomplished through the administration of a grant program.
 Applicants can present funding proposals for these categories on a quarterly basis: basic and applied research grants, marketing and utilization grants, farm diversification grants and an agricultural prototype development grant program.
-Please note: Qualifying APUC grants are for North Dakota companies that add value to a raw North Dakota agriculture commodity.
+Please note: Qualifying APUC grants are limited to companies registered with the North Dakota Secretary of State, groups, and individuals that add value to North Dakota agriculture.

 Export Enhancement Program: A financing tool for foreign buyers purchasing equipment from North Dakota manufacturers.
 Loans are made by the Bank of North Dakota and are guaranteed by the Export-Import Bank of the United States utilizing their medium-term credits program.
 Community financial institutions may participate in the loans.
 The loan requires a down payment of at least 15% of the contract amount prior to shipment and a signed promissory note for the balance.
 The minimum transaction size is $200,000.
 Eligibility is based on the financial strength of the foreign buyer, as well as the financial and political stability of the country where the buyer is located, as determined by Ex-Im Bank.

 Main Street Loan Program: Today’s economy makes it difficult for emerging businesses or businesses in rural areas to get financing.
 The Dakota CDC Main Street Loan Program was created to fill this financing void.
-Loans up to $24,999 will be available from Dakota CDC in participation with a local lenders or economic development organization for small businesses looking to expand or to start a new business.
-Loans can be used for any business purpose.
+Loans up to $35,000 will be available from Dakota CDC in participation with a local lenders or economic development organization for small businesses looking to expand or to start a new business.
+Loans can be used for working capital, inventory and small equipment.

 New Venture Capital Fund: The New Venture Capital Program is an innovative financial program that provides flexible financing through debt and equity investments for new or expanding businesses in the state of North Dakota.
 The Bank may provide funding for early stage companies that can show clear proof of completed product development and market acceptance as evidenced by growing sales.
 The Bank will invest in a variety of technologies and types of businesses, including North Dakota Department of Commerce strategic target industries.
 BND will also invest in growth and later stage manufacturing, service and businesses with profitable growth potential.
 The New Venture Capital Program will invest up to $300,000.

-North Dakota Development Fund: Provides flexible gap financing through debt and equity investments for new or expanding primary sector businesses.
-It makes investments of up to $300,000 through direct loans, participation loans and subordinated debt and equity investments.
+North Dakota Development Fund: Provides flexible gap financing through debt and equity investments for new or expanding primary sector businesses in the state of North Dakota.
+It makes investments of up to $1,000,000 through direct loans, participation loans and subordinated debt and equity investments.
 The board may adjust the limit when deemed appropriate.

 Personal Property Tax Exemption: North Dakota imposes no personal property tax, except that of certain oil and gas refineries and utilities.

-Property Tax Exemption: Any new or expanding business project may be granted a property tax exemption for up to five years.
+Property Tax Exemption: Any new or expanding business project that is certified as a primary sector business by the Department of Commerce Division of Economic Development and Finance may be granted a property tax exemption for up to five years.
 All buildings, structures or improvements used in, or necessary to, the operation of the project qualify.
 The structure might be the project’s buildings or the project’s quarters within a larger building.
 Land does not qualify for an exemption.
 Two extensions are available:

 - Agricultural processors may be granted a partial or full exemption for up to five additional years.